| -------------

 right away if the problem has been

-acknowledged by the technicians and what they're doing to fix it?
+acknowledged by the server technicians and what they're doing to fix it?

 - Understandable Support.
 Is friendly and easy